grape-pipeline/grape/README.md

 Installation
 ------------

+Before installing GRAPE 2.0 some dependendencies need to be installed:

+    $ pip install distribute==0.6.36 zc.buildout==2.1.0

-GRAPE 2.0 can be installed with pip:
+GRAPE 2.0 can then be installed with pip:

     $ pip install grape-pipeline